Jul 21, 2019 Latest post:

 So, as you can see, I have had a lot to wrap my head around and a lot of surgeries and treatments to get through in the last six weeks.
 Fortunately I'm now pretty much just waiting for a compatible heart from a very generous donor.
 The doctors - who are excellent here, as are all the nurses - told me a couple weeks ago that they had started receiving offers of hearts for me but have had to decline them because my antibodies match tests for them have come back positive.
 So, again, prayers and good thoughts that my levels come down so I will eventually be able to accept one.

 Thank you all very much for reaching out to me, David, Zach, Max, and my parents during what has been an extremely difficult time for all of us, and for your prayers, support and encouragement.
 And thanks to those of you who have been feeding my family in my absence - I should probably ask at this point that you to not make them too delicious, lest everyone end up disappointed with my cooking when I get home.

-I promise to try to be a good pen-pal and post an update each week.
+I promise to try to be a good pen-pal and post an update every couple weeks.
 Since as I've mentioned I'm kind of just waiting now, the updates may be how many laps around the floor my nurse took for that day or how the beef stew was that night, but it'll be something!